ING: Commodity supercycle calls grow

 It has been an exceptional month for commodity markets, with growing inflation expectations increasing investor interest in the complex.
-Meanwhile, fundamental developments, particularly in the oil market have only provided a further boost.
+Meanwhile, fundamental developments, particularly in the oil market, have only provided a further boost.
 We still see further upside for oil as we move through the year.

 Investors flock to commodities